Dog poop causing ridiculous E. coli levels in Jeffco stream

 You’d like to think people would have learned their lesson, but if photos of a flat-bed truck being needed to cart away a half ton of dog waste in Westminster is any indication, they aren’t.

-The latest update in the saga comes from Jefferson County park ranger Jason, who tweeted a photo Sunday of lots of doggy doo-doo near the popular Elk Meadow trailhead.
+The latest update in the saga comes from Jefferson County park ranger Jason Hamburg, who tweeted a photo Sunday of lots of doggy doo-doo near the popular Elk Meadow trailhead.

+“I am just going to go a hundred meters and count piles,” Hamburg said of a recent stop by the trail.
+“I count 74 piles which is, in my mind, unacceptable.”

 In fact, he thinks there’s so much poop in the area that e.
 Coli levels are 20 times what they should be in the nearby stream!